 About the Institute

-Launched on 1st April 2014, the Data Science Institute at Imperial College London aims to enhance Imperial's excellence in data-driven research across its faculties by fulfilling the following objectives.
+The DSI aims to enhance Imperial's excellence in data-driven research across its faculties by fulfilling the following objectives:

-- To act as a focal point for coordinating data science research at Imperial College by facilitating access to funding, engaging with global partners, and stimulating cross-disciplinary collaboration.
+- To act as a focal point for coordinating data science research at Imperial College through cross-disciplinary collaboration.

-- To develop data management and analysis technologies and services for supporting data driven research in the College.
+- To develop data management and analysis technologies and services that support research.